unovue/radix-vue/docs/content/components/tags-input.md

       attribute: '[data-state]',
       values: ['active', 'inactive'],
     },
+    {
+      attribute: '[data-disabled]',
+      values: 'Present when disabled',
+    },
   ]"
 />

-### Item Text
+### ItemText

-The button that activates its associated content.
+The textual part of the tag.
+Important for accessibility.

 <PropsTable
   :data="[
     {
       name: 'as',
       type: 'string | Component',
-      default: 'button',
+      default: 'span',
       description: 'The element or component this component should render as.
 Can be overwrite by <Code>asChild</Code>' },
     {